esikm/Pillow/docs/reference/open_files.rst

   it's legal to seek backward in the file until the last image is read, and then it's not.
-* Using the file context manager to provide a file-like object to Pillow is dangerous unless the context of the image is limited to the context of the file.
+* Using the file context manager to provide a file-like object to Pillow2 is dangerous unless the context of the image is limited to the context of the file.

 Image Lifecycle